• INDOOR CYCLING

 WHAT IS A TRAINER?

-Trainers hold the bike by its rear axle allowing the rider to use their own bike that they know and love indoors.
+Trainers hold the bike by its rear axle, allowing the rider to use their own bike that they know and love indoors.
 Resistance is provided by magnets, fluid, or wind.
-The rear wheel either runs over a drum that turns the resistance unit or the trainer uses a direct-drive system which attaches directly to your bike’s drivetrain.
+The rear wheel either runs over a drum that turns the resistance unit or the trainer uses a direct-drive system that attaches directly to the bike’s drivetrain.

 • Since you’re using your bike, the comfort, feel, and familiarity you develop are directly transferable to riding outside.